Philip T. Clark

 Philip Thomas Clark (1935–1968) was an American automotive designer who worked for both General Motors and Ford, and was responsible for ground-breaking designs such as the Ford Mustang and the Ford Capri.

 Early years

-Born in October 27, 1935 in Iowa, Clark and his family moved to Nashville Tennessee in 1942.
+Born on October 27, 1935, in Iowa, Clark and his family moved to Nashville Tennessee in 1942.
 He was interested in music early in life, and later received a scholarship to Vanderbilt University to begin a medical career, which he abandoned due to the extreme hours required and the worsening of an unknown illness.
 Clark was apprenticed in aerodynamics with Avco Aviation where his father was the Vice President of Avco and his father-in-law was also a machinist.
 Clark had been training as an engineer for Avco before he became ill with urological issues and decided that transportation design would be a better fit for his health.
 Joining Sears, Clark turned to art and advertising, teaching himself using the art course offered by mail.